RaiSudeep/Global-Fashion-Retail-Sales-Analysis/README.md

 ## ❓ Problem Statement
 How can a global fashion retailer use transactional data to improve customer retention, optimise pricing, and identify high-performing stores and products?

-As fashion retail businesses generate a vast amount of transactional data every day. **Analysing this data** helps retailers understand **customer retention, product performance, revenue trends, and employee efficiency**, enabling better business strategies.
+- As fashion retail businesses generate a vast amount of transactional data every day. **Analysing such data** helps retailers understand **customer retention, product performance, revenue trends, and employee efficiency**, enabling better business strategies.

-This project uses **SQL queries** to clean, process, and generate **insights from a structured database**, and leverages **Power BI** to create interactive dashboards that visualise key trends and metrics.
+- In this project I used **SQL queries** to clean, process, and generate **insights from a structured database** and leverages **Power BI** to create interactive dashboards that visualise key trends and metrics.
 These visualisations help stakeholders quickly interpret data, monitor performance, and make data-driven decisions with greater clarity and confidence.